Manjusreenarayan/address_book/README.md

 - `PUT /addressbook/{entry_id}`: Update an existing address entry.
 - `DELETE /addressbook/{entry_id}`: Delete an address entry.
 - `GET /find_nearest_locations/`: Retrieves addresses within a specified distance from provided location coordinates.

-## API Documentation

-The Swagger documentation for the API can be accessed at `http://127.0.0.1:8000/docs`.

 ## Validation